PrinceJairo2306/Laravel-React_userMaintenance/INSTRUCTIONS/ReadMeFile.txt

 Typing the URL localhost:3000
 Should show my output.

-If something is unclear Please refer to the Screenshoots I sent via Zip. credentials are included(.env) I also sent the Screenshot of my output for initial checking.
+If something is unclear Please proceed to the Instruction File which I included inside the github repo. credentials are included(.env)
+I also sent the Screenshot of my output for initial checking.
 Thank you and Hoping for you kind response.
 Have a Good Day!